RussellJurek/SoFiA/README.md

 5. Launch SoFiA

-    Open a new terminal window and type ‘SoFiA &’.
+    Open a new terminal window and type ‘SoFiA’.

 Problems